 The particulars relating to conservation of energy technology absorption foreignexchange earnings and outgo as required to be disclosed under Section 134(3)(m) of theCompanies Act 2013 read with Rule 8 (3) of the Companies (Accounts) Rules 2014 areprovided in Annexure - V and forms an integral part of this report.

 Extract of Annual Return of the Company is annexed herewith as Annexure - VI to thisreport.

 However for the compliance of conditions of Section 134 copy of the Annual Return forthe financial year ended 31st March 2019 shall be placed on the Company's websitewww.bkt-tires.com .

 viii.
 Particulars of Employees and related disclosures:

-A statement comprising the names of top 10 employees in terms of remuneration drawn andevery person employed throughout the year who were in receipt of remuneration in terms ofRule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 are provided in the Report.
+A statement comprising the names of top 10 employees in terms of remuneration drawn andevery person employed throughout the year who were in receipt of remuneration in terms ofRule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 are provided in the Report.

 ix.
 Sexual Harassment of Women at Workplace (Prevention Prohibition & Redressal)Act 2013:

 The Company has formulated and implemented a policy of prevention of sexual harassmentat the workplace with mechanism of loading/redressal complaints.
-During the year underreview no complaints were reported to the Board. x.
-Business Responsibility Report:
+During the year underreview there were no complaints reported to the Board.